lanshui98/jekyll-docs-theme/index.md

 ### Cite PoweREST

 ### Contact us
+If you have questions, feel free to leave messages on the github issues or contact me through email: lshui@mdanderson.org

 ### Acknowledgemen
 This work was in part funded by the Translational and Basic Science Research in Early Lesions ([TBEL](https://www.tbelprogram.org/index.html)) Program.
 This website is build based on [CARD's tutorial](https://yma-lab.github.io/CARD/) by Dr Ying Ma.